Nature Connection Nature Parks and Preserves Nature Programs for Groups

-Raleigh Parks, Recreation, and Cultural Resources operates several nature facilities which provide programming and access to the outdoors for everyone to enjoy.
+Raleigh Parks operates several nature preserves which provide programming and access to the outdoors for everyone to enjoy!

 Nature Parks and Preserves

 157 acres of land along Falls Lake gifted to create its first designated nature preserve.
 Dr. Annie Louise Wilkerson, a renowned Raleigh doctor with many pioneering achievements in her 53-year career in medicine, stipulated in her will that the park be maintained as a "nature preserve park" used for the primary purpose of nature and wildlife education.

 237-acre park with hardwood and pine forests, wildflowers and ferns, wetlands, and two lakes.
 A variety of habitats in the park provide wonderful wildlife viewing.
 Waterfowl, turtles, and fish can be seen at both lakes.
 Evidence of many mammals can be found along the creek banks and trails.

 Carved out by the meandering Neuse River, the 146-acre Preserve sits on a U-shaped jewel of land in northeastern Wake County.
 Exceptional natural resources include wetlands, hardwood forests, grasslands, and abundant wildlife.
 Excellent birdwatching is available all year.
 A restored farmhouse is home to nature education programs and interpretation of the land’s rich cultural heritage.
 The site, awarded a SITES certification for sustainable design, features solar lighting, compost restrooms, and landscape features protecting wetlands.